Time constant: Exponential decay

 The reciprocal of the time constant is called the decay constant, and is denoted $\lambda = 1/\tau$.

 Meteorological sensors

-A time constant is the amount of time it takes for a meteorological sensor to respond to a rapid change in a measure, and until it is measuring values within the accuracy tolerance usually expected of the sensor.
+For a meteorological sensor, the time constant is the time it takes the measured value to reach about 63% of the total change after a sudden step change in the true environmental condition.

 This most often applies to measurements of temperature, dew-point temperature, humidity and air pressure.
 Radiosondes are especially affected due to their rapid increase in altitude.
+A larger time constant tends to smooth out rapid fluctuations and can underestimate short-lived extremes, whereas a smaller time constant allows the instrument to follow rapid changes more closely.